alperbiceral/memleak_catch/README.md

 It doesn't trace PHP's specific functions like emalloc, ecalloc, erealloc, or efree.
 These functions generally do not call system's memory allocation functions.
 Therefore, if you used emalloc, ecalloc, erealloc, or efree functions in your PHP extension, it won't log those functions.

-## Building and Running
+## Building and Running Commands
 - make install
-- memleak_catch (while php-fpm running)
+- memleak_catch

 ## Notes
-- php --enable-fpm ile compile edilmeli
+- php has to be compiled with `--enable-fpm` configuration.
-- php-fpm bizim monitoring uygulamasından sonra başlatıldıysa o process'leri yakalayamıyor
+- If the php-fpm application is started after this tool is started to trace, it won't catch it since this tool initially capture all the php-fpm processes and then traces them.
-- sadece bizim yazdığımız extension içindeki malloc'ları tespit ediyor, sistem malloc'larını filtreliyor dikkate almıyor
+- It only captures the PHP extension's memory allocation functions (malloc, calloc, realloc).
+It filters out the system memory allocations.
-- allocate edilen malloc herhangi bir yerde kullanılmıyorsa OS onu allocate etmiyor.
-Dolayısıyla yakalayamıyoruz ama allocation olmadığı için önemli değil (Bunu allocation'ın commit edilmemesi şeklinde de düşünebiliriz)
+- Since the OS doesn't allocate the memory if that memory is not used, we won't see it in the logs.
+This isn't important since the OS doesn't allocate at all.